Rate My Teams: FPL & Fantrax EPL GW2

-I suffered a slow start to the season after the only Arsenal player I backed was Jesus, I doubled up on Liverpool defenders, and made a last minute decision to stick with Kane over Haaland.
+I suffered a slow start to the season: My only Arsenal player was Jesus, I doubled up on Liverpool defenders, and I made a last minute decision to of Kane over Haaland.
 Frustrating as it is, FPL is not won in the first game-week; it is indeed a marathon, not a sprint.

 So we regroup and move on.
 Check out my teams and let me know if I’m heading in the right direction!